worldline Direct

 }

-Once you have followed the Google’s setup guidelines, you are ready to beginfor the technical integration with us.
-Google offers a very clear and and concise tutorial on how to implement Google Pay™ on your WebsiteWebsite.
+Once you have followed Google’s setup guidelines, you are ready to begin the technical integration with us.
+Google offers a very clear and concise tutorial on how to implement Google Pay™ on your website.
 The technical integration includes the following steps:

 1. Retrieve Google Pay™